 On previous versions of Android, the user needs to grant your app the

-permission in order to complete several common Wi-Fi use cases related to
+permission to complete several common Wi-Fi use cases.

 Because it's difficult for users to associate location permissions with Wi-Fi

-functionality, Android 13 introduces a new runtime permission in
+functionality, Android 13 (API level 33) introduces a runtime permission in the

 permission group for apps that manage a device's connections to nearby access